-If you have not imported your Outlook rules, when you first click the Timed Email Organizer button in the Sperry Software tab the grid will be empty.
+Assuming you did not import your Outlook rules, when you first click the Timed Email Organizer button in the Sperry Software tab in Outlook the grid will be empty.
 You can add a new rule using the Add button.

 All of the basic editing and manipulation of the rules is done with buttons on the Home tab.
-The Actions tab has buttons that work with the rules to accomplish goals like backing up and restoring, executing the rules, and testing the rules that you have just created.
-(The Actions tab will be covered in more detail later.)
+The Actions tab is where you can find buttons that work with the rules to accomplish goals like backing up and restoring, executing the rules, and testing the rules that you have just created.